What Are Stablecoin Payments? A Complete Guide for Businesses

 The most immediate application for most businesses is the settlement of international invoices.
 Stablecoin payments eliminate the correspondent banking chain for cross-border transfers, reducing both cost and settlement time.
 A supplier in Singapore can receive payment within minutes of an instruction issued in Paris.

 For multinational enterprises managing treasury across subsidiaries, intercompany settlements are among the highest-friction payment flows in corporate finance.
-Traditional correspondent banking introduces 2–3 day settlement windows and combined fees of 1–3.5% per transfer, costs that compound materially across a portfolio of entities in different jurisdictions.
+The core challenges are:

-Stablecoin infrastructure transforms this via a fiat-in, stablecoin-settle, fiat-out model.
-A headquarters treasury initiates a transfer; the stablecoin settles on-chain in under two minutes; the receiving subsidiary receives local fiat the same day.
-The stablecoin layer is invisible to the end recipient, and no digital asset exposure sits on the balance sheet.
-For enterprises operating across dozens of countries, this model can reduce intercompany settlement costs significantly whilst eliminating the working capital trapped in multi-day transit.
+Fipto's infrastructure transforms this via a fiat-in, stablecoin-settle, fiat-out model operating 24/7, also directly inside Kyriba.
+A headquarters treasury initiates a transfer in fiat; Fipto manages the stablecoin FX and settlement layer; the receiving subsidiary receives local fiat the same day.
+Stablecoins are invisible to the end recipient, and no digital asset exposure sits on the balance sheet.
+For global treasurers managing corridors in Brazil, Colombia, or the Philippines, the cost reduction is measurable from the first transaction.

 Global Third-Party Payments with Auto-Sweep

 For businesses making regular payments to international vendors, suppliers, or service providers, stablecoin rails offer a fiat-in, fiat-out model that requires no balance sheet exposure to digital assets.
-The payment instruction is issued in fiat; the infrastructure converts to stablecoin for the duration of the settlement; the recipient receives fiat at the destination.
-The stablecoin is held only for the seconds or minutes required for on-chain settlement, a structure known as auto-sweep.
+The payment instruction is issued in fiat; Fipto on-ramps to stablecoin for the duration of on-chain settlement; the recipient receives fiat at the destination.
+The stablecoin is held only for the seconds required for settlement, a structure known as auto-sweep.

-This model is particularly relevant for organisations that wish to benefit from the speed and cost efficiency of stablecoin settlement rails without holding crypto assets on their balance sheet or navigating the accounting and compliance complexity that direct digital asset ownership can introduce.
+This approach is particularly relevant for organisations that need the speed and cost efficiency of stablecoin rails without the accounting or compliance complexity that direct digital asset ownership introduces.

 Treasury Management and Cash Pooling